Tips From the Bonnaroo Dept. of Health

 Leave No Friend Behind

-You’ve heard this before, and you’re gonna hear it again right now: drink water.
-Lots of it.
-Dehydration is the number one cause of unhappiness at Bonnaroo.
-Water makes your body work.
-Make sure you drink more than you think you need.
+You’ve heard this before, and you’re gonna hear it again right now: drink water (and other nonalcoholic beverages).
+When should you drink them?
+WRONG—drink before you’re thirsty.
+Dehydration is the number-one cause of unhappiness at Bonnaroo.
+Water makes your brain and body work, and you need them both to enjoy Bonnaroo.

-You can’t get in trouble for anything you say to medical or safety staff at Bonnaroo.
+Medical and safety locations at Bonnaroo are safe havens—meaning, you can’t get in trouble for anything you say to medical or safety staff at Bonnaroo.
 That’s the deal.
 So if a friend needs help, please stick around and help fill in the blanks.
 No one will hassle you.
 And if you think you might need assistance, don’t worry, speak up.
-Bonnaroo staff are here for you and no one else.
+Whatever you tell us is confidential—Bonnaroo staff are here for you and no one else.

 It’s Hot In Here